ajaswanth2002/Image-Prompt-Generator/README.md

 ![StableDiffusionPipeline](https://img.shields.io/badge/StableDiffusionPipeline-0.1.0-yellow)

 StableDiffusionPipeline is a library that provides tools for stable image generation using diffusion models.
 It helps in generating high-quality images from textual prompts.

+## 🔄 Process

+### Step 1: Image Caption Generator

+The first step involves using the Gradio model for image caption generation.
+Users are required to upload an image through the interface and press the "Caption" button.
+The model then generates a descriptive text regarding the content of the uploaded image.

+### Step 2: Prompt Generation

+In the second step, the generated image caption is used to create prompts.
+Certain random keywords related to the product are incorporated into the text to enhance its specificity.
+This step results in the final modified text ready for further processing.

+### Step 3: Image Plotting

+The final step utilizes the StableDiffusionPipeline module to plot images based on the prompts generated in the previous step.
+Since the project is executed in a Colab environment, it provides the convenience of viewing all generated images in a single plot.
+Each row in the plot displays five images for the specific product, totaling 25 images in one plot.
+This visualization aids in quickly assessing the variations and outcomes of the prompt generation process.

 ## 🚀 Usage